Bargaining Mix in Negotiations - Explained?

 Next Article: Prioritize the issues in a negotiation Back to: NEGOTIATIONS

-How do parties define the issues or negotiation goals, known as the bargaining mix?
+How to define the issues or negotiation goals?

 Developing a negotiation strategy usually begins with an analysis of what is to be negotiated or the bargaining mix.